erictang000/erictang000.github.io/notes/ml_notes/interview_notes.md

             * Mask R-CNN - the loss function in the Mask R-CNN is a combination of the negative logprob for the true class, a bounding box loss (smooth l1 on the 4 bounding box predictions), and a mask loss, which uses a per pixel sigmoid, and then takes an average of the binary cross entropy loss across the mask pixels.
         * How could we deal with different data sources - i.e. we have data from a fish eye and a traditional camera
             * We could either consider transforming the images from one to another using some CV library, or training separate models for the different data types, since it might be difficult for a model to simultaneously learn features from both camera types.
 If we were to keep one model, we would want to balance out the distribution of images across the datatypes in order to make sure performance is good on both.
+* You've been given an archive of satellite photos of Cambodia, each taken a few years apart, and you want to count the number of homes in the region at each time period.
+You can get labels for a set of areas containing at least 10,000 homes via crowdsourcing, but there are too many photos to do a full manual count.
+What sort of ML pipeline would you use to automate this task.
+    * Followup: How would you store the dataset to optimize for the dataloader
+    * Followup: If while training this model, you see that the GPU utilization is at 30%, what would you do to fix it?